Updating GMA Housing Elements

 Support Materials for Racially Disparate Impacts, Exclusion and Displacement Work

-Racially Disparate Impact (RDI) Data Toolkit: This RDI Data Toolkit provides local jurisdictions with a base level of data to use in their analysis, particularly in identifying racially disparate impacts and exclusion.- Data is available for 2024 jurisdictions.
+Racially Disparate Impact (RDI) Data Toolkit: This RDI Data Toolkit provides local jurisdictions with a base level of data to use in their analysis, particularly in identifying racially disparate impacts and exclusion.

-HB 1220 (2021) also requires jurisdictions to update their development regulations with respect to transitional housing, permanent supportive housing, emergency shelters and emergency housing.
-The following resources are available for your planning needs:
+HB 1220 (laws of 2021) requires jurisdictions to update their development regulations with respect to emergency shelters, transitional housing, emergency housing, and permanent supportive housing (“STEP,” formerly “supportive housing”).

 Other Housing Resources